Symphony No. 2 (Bernstein): Part Two

 The second half of the piece opens with “The Dirge”, a theme, first introduced by the solo piano, based on a 12-tone row that gives way to a contrasting middle section, reminiscent of Brahms’ romanticism.
 In the poem, the four travel to the women’s apartment by cab, mourning the loss of their fallen father ("Dad") figure.
 Once they arrive at the apartment, the four are determined to have a party, but refuse to take the attention away from any of the others, and all opt to turn in for the night.
 “The Masque” is a speedy piano solo that is accompanied by syncopated rhythms in various percussion instruments.
 The main theme is the tune from Ain't Got No Tears Left, a song cut from On The Town.
+This song was also separately recorded with the famous singer Cleo Laine.
 The piano is joined by the rest of the orchestra for a time before it drops out entirely, becoming “traumatized” as it tries to come to terms with its “escapist living.”
 The energy from “The Masque” fades and the entire orchestra comes in to repeat the bars it had been playing before, now joined by the strings and starting “The Epilogue.”
 Here, echoes of the “Prologue” resound while the new 4 note theme is contemplated by the reminiscent piano soloist.
 Answering the orchestra’s calls for clarity, a solo piano cadenza, added in 1965, revisits the journey of the characters, and is taken up by the full orchestra, which builds to a radiant close.
 The listener, as well as the reader, finds that “what is left, it turns out, is faith.”